hizzgdev/jsmind-v2/README.md

 TODO
 ---

-- Serialization in node_tree and freemind format, the AI-generated serialization should be rewritten.
+- Serialization in node_tree and freemind format